 No doubt, many people have a desire to quit smoking but have not felt motivated or sufficiently supported to accomplish what is a difficult addiction to overcome.
 Health care providers can initiate the process by starting the conversation with options for support.
 This dialogue can lead the patient and provider to develop a quit plan.
 Frequently, smoking cessation requires several attempts, experiencing withdrawal symptoms such as irritability, weight gain and cravings are common causes for failure.
 But, there are many proven techniques and strategies that provide the support necessary to be successful!

-Many smokers want to quit – they understand the physical and financial cost but can feel overwhelmed or unsure of where to start.
+Many smokers want to quit – they understand the physical and financial cost but can feel overwhelmed or unsure of where to start or don’t know how to deal with withdrawal symptoms.
 A relationship with a primary care provider, with conversations and counseling can be a positive strategy as it provides motivational support.
 Smoking cessation resources can be printed out for patients to use as additional tools during this hopeful process.
 There are a variety of medications that may be prescribed to ease the transition of smoking cessation.
 We’ve come a long way since 1965 when all we had was the warning – now there is help.

 If you, or someone you care about, want to quit smoking – contact your primary care provider or call the Arizona Smoker’s Helpline at 1-800-55-66-222 (24 hours a day, 7 days a week) or go to https://ashline.org/ for free resources and counseling.